playmint/ds/docs/how-to-create-docs/developing-a-new-building.md

 title: 'Paulo\'s Pizzeria',
 ```

-1. Line 56: This is the desciption text that displays on the building.
+1. Line 56: This is the description text that displays on the building.
 You can leave it as is, or make it more personal

 ```jsx
 summary: `For the best pizza put ${want0?.balance}x ${want0?.item?.name?.value} and ${want1?.balance}x ${want1?.item?.name?.value} into our oven`,